 - 3 green onions, white and green parts chopped

-- 1/4 cup pickled jalapeños (about two tbsp chopped)
+- 1/4 cup pickled jalapeños from a jar (about two tbsp total once minced)

 - 2 tbsp non fat greek yogurt